How To Make an External Call With Microsoft Teams

 • Phone System isn’t a real PBX: The fundamental issue with Calling Plan is that it relies on Phone System as your control and reporting tool.
 Compared to a standard telephony solution, Phone System leaves a lot to be desired.
 For example, there is no call recording or user-specific reporting or controls.
 And the call queue management capabilities simply aren’t suited for high-volume environments.

-• Deliver a fully functional telephony system straight out of Teams.
+• Deliver a fully functional phone system straight out of Teams.

 • Unify your communication and collaboration infrastructure.